How to become a Korean Translator?

 Knowing the language well differs from being able to translate well.
 An individual can be proficient in a particular language but still ineffective as a translator.

-To sum up, fluency in one language does not guarantee success as a translator.
+In summary, fluency in one language does not guarantee success as a translator.

 You need strong writing skills and to adapt to diverse writing styles based on the situation.